RazorOp/razorops-web/_posts/2024-04-09-linux-errors-solution-with-explanation.md

 remove the directory and its contents.

-17. Error: Invalid command
+1. Error: Invalid command

 Example command:

-$ git comit -m "Fix typo"
+$ git comit -m “Fix typo”

 Solution: This error occurs due to a typo or incorrect usage of a command.
 Doublecheck the command syntax and correct any mistakes.

 Corrected command:

-$ git commit -m "Fix typo"
+$ git commit -m “Fix typo”

-18. Error: Host key verification failed
+1. Error: Host key verification failed

 Example command: